 In the course of the year, some involvements of Met.
 Jean of Dubna and, incidentally, of the “highly respected master of tradition”, Protopresbyter Anatolyi (Rakovitch) could seem special.
 When the Church of Moscow inaugurated the Church for the Army and the Victims of the Wars, the ongoing discussions on the so-called Stalin and Putin icons, “communist icons” could be solved locally… Met.
 Jean and Fr.
 Anatolyi sent a letter of support to Patriarch Kyrill of Moscow.
-Well… Then, the recognition of Mother Maria (Skobtsova) of Paris, canonized by the former Archdiocese with the blessing of Constantinople is even to a lot of Russian Orthodox believers.
+Well… Then, the recognition of Mother Maria (Skobtsova) of Paris, canonized (glorified) by the former Archdiocese with the blessing of Constantinople is also fully revered by the Russian Orthodox believers.
 Some experts made pressure that she could have a memorial plaque at the Russian Orthodox Sainte Geneviève-des-Bois cemetery.
-She was added as a Russian resistant in France.
+She was added as a Russian resistant/fighter in France.
 It depends on what jurisdiction (the Archdiocese and/or Moscow or the Russian government) exercises, at the present, control over the internationally renowned cemetery.

 They play their own stance, hopefully with enough credits and competent lecturers and professors.
-Although some of the professors are in contact with a lot of scholars and researchers of diversified circles, they would need a refresh and be associated with vivid Russian institutions that also developed or are interested in the intuitions of Met.
+Although some of the professors are in contact with a lot of scholars and researchers of diversified circles, they would need a refresh if not a revamp and be associated with vivid Russian institutions that also developed or are interested in the intuitions of Met.
 Eulogii in the homeland and in the diaspora.

 Serbian, Georgian, Polish, Greek priests or lecturers or members of other Churches (Catholics and Protestants – these lodged the Institute for some time before the revival this year) did not show at the anniversary at the cathedral.
-There is the virus and als othe duty ot serve in the Archdiocesan parishes.
+There is the virus and also the duty to serve in the Archdiocesan parishes.
 There is a feeling of prudence too.
 Quite often in the Orthodox Churches, “obedience” also means that one thinks it is possible to act independently once the “hierarchal blessing or kissing of the right hand”, if any, has been granted.

 Others felt that the West was subject to a harsh process of secularization, even apostasy (esp. during World War II), and there came up the deep in-born Russian Orthodox motto and spirit of missionary activities in the West.
 A century ago, the Russian refugees, Met.
 Evlogii (Georgievsky), had to supply their fellow people with spiritual assistance.
 They had arrived with very unsecured projects.
 But they also wanted to find the theological atmosphere that reminded their home country.
 They provided real nourishment to the Orthodox believers in dire days of impoverishment in foreign and European contexts.

-Just what Patriarch Kyrill expressed went he spoke of his encounters with the then-priest Jean in Geneva: always welcome, cheerful, warmth, thus hospitality and international connectedness to all in French the Bordeaux way upgraded with a touch of Helvetic neutrality.
+This is definitely what Patriarch Kyrill expressed went he spoke of his encounters with the then-priest Jean in Geneva: always welcoming the guests, cheerful, warm, thus showing hospitality and international connectedness to all in French, the Bordeaux way upgraded with a touch of Helvetic neutrality.
 He is also a businessman, pragmatic.
 Things have to go.
 He went through nightmares till the “Archdiocese” harbored back in the bosom of the Russian Mother Church of Moscow.
 It was an “impossible mission” and – maybe due to the present ravaging pandemic – the silence that makes things plain and in a sort of “entre-soi” does not mean that the body evolves smoothly.

 Everybody seems to be eating some sorts of “rillettes de la Sarthe” at the present in the new Archdiocese.
 The zakuski turned into a very “French country-side delicatessen”.
 This tracks back to some insights into how the structure is being revamped.
 Patriarch Kyrill and the Holy Synod of the Patriarchate of Moscow did not bless the consecration of a British bishop elected by the members of the new Archdiocese.
 It may happen in the future, but the Church of Moscow mainly admitted a French innovation.
-And… a Sarthois spirit of newness in the overall renewal of the Patriarchate of Moscow in Western Europe.
+It was maybe a part of the price to accept for the return of the exiled portion of the Patriarchate that had left a century ago, and had surfed on swinging waves till the final touch, in November 2019.
+And… a Sarthois spirit of newness seems to be developing in the overall renewal of the Patriarchate of Moscow in Western Europe.

 At Saint-Mars-de-Locquenay, in the Sarthe region, the Orthodox Monastery of Saint Silouane (of Mount Athos) had been created, in 1990, by Fr.
-Symeon, a former Cistercian monk, who had become a priest at the French-speaking parish of Notre-Dame de Joie-des- Affligés (a long-term French-speaking church of the Patriarchate of Moscow, the parish of Vladimir Lossky and many historic Russian Orthodox clergy and may people interested in inculturation).
+Symeon, a former Cistercian monk, who had become a priest at the French-speaking parish of Notre-Dame de Joie-des- Affligés – a long-term French-speaking church of the Patriarchate of Moscow, the parish of Vladimir Lossky and many historic Russian Orthodox clergy and may people interested in inculturation.
 Now Bishop Symeon (Cossec) of Domodedovo founded the monastery with the blessing of his spiritual Father, Fr.
 Sophrony of Essex within the Patriarchate of Moscow.
-All things being equal, the development of the monastery showed t overy interesting over years.Mgr Symeon had been banned by the then-representative of the Patriarchate of Moscow and submitted to a very severe epitimia.
+All things being equal, the development of the monastery showed to be very interesting over years.Mgr Symeon had been banned by the then-representative of the Patriarchate of Moscow and submitted to a very severe epitimia.
 He then turned, with the community, to Archbishop Gabriel (de Vylder) of Comana and they were accepted in the Archdiocese of the Parishes of Russian Tradition in Western Europe, thus in the Ecumenical Patriarchate.